ElektroDuck/Computer-Vision-Projects/README.md

-# Supermarket Product Identification using CV
+# Retail Item Recognition with Computer Vision
 This project as been developed as assignements for the 2024 IPCV course

 The project is dividend in 2 assignment covers 2 different approach of Computer Vision for the instance detection task: